 "Perimeter is a very exciting place.

 As a research institution, it's unique in the world.
 There are so many people here doing so many interesting things.
 The possibilities for interaction are really exciting.
-The great thing for us postdocs is that we get great freedom to follow any line of research we want to follow." - Steffen Gielen, Postdoctoral Researcher "The way people interact here at Perimeter, it's pretty special.
-The environment is really interesting, and it makes people of different disciplines talk to each other." - Flavio Mercati, Templeton Frontiers Program Postdoctoral Fellow
+The great thing for us postdocs is that we get great freedom to follow any line of research we want to follow."

+Steffen Gielen,

+Postdoctoral Researcher

+- Flavio Mercat Templeton Frontiers Program Postdoctoral Fellov